alcy/perf-cal-2020/pcal20.md

 ![](fig4.png)
-<figcaption><b>Figure 4: AWS capacity lines</b><p></figcaption>
+<figcaption><b>Figure 4: AWS infrastructure capacity lines</b><p></figcaption>

 In the cloud, one really needs thoroughly understand how Amazon charges for capacity.
-That involves understanding the cost differentials for reserved instances, demand instances, spot instances and more recently, AWS lambda serverless microservices. (see Figure 4) The same observation applies to Google GCP and Microsoft Azure cloud services.
+That involves understanding the cost differentials for reserved instances, demand instances, spot instances and more recently, AWS lambda serverless microservices.
+See the schematic representation AWS capacity lines in Figure 4.
+The same observation applies to Google GCP and Microsoft Azure cloud services.

 As any MBA will attest, it's not really possible to do a proper cost-benefit analysis without combining [measurements with models](https://perfdynamics.blogspot.com/2009/06/data-models-insight.html).
 In this case, capacity models like the PDQ model described here.

->Also, explain A/S pseudo saturation.
+Coming back to the "knee" in Figure 1 or the "ankle" in Figure 2, it should be noted that they are a consequence of the A/S policy: if the EC2 instance CPU busy exceeds 75%, spin up additional VMs.
+There's no way Linux understands how to do such a thing.
+The Linux scheduler will simply shovel more threads onto CPU until it approaches
+100% busy, i.e., until the CPU saturates.
+(I'm ignoring cgroups, which are not applicable here) So, the discontinuous knee in X(N) is actually a pseudo-saturation effect due to the A/S policy being invoked.
+The concomitant load at which the pseudo-saturation knee occurs, is N = 300 threads in Figure 1.

 It's left as an exercise for the reader to ponder who or what is acting on the A/S policy statement.
 Let me narrow it down for you.